0r0boros/Bakuscan/replit.md

 ### Known Issues
 - PostgreSQL connection times out from Python context
 - History is session-based (in-memory), cleared on server restart
-- Web scraping may fail due to anti-bot measures; falls back to estimated values based on rarity
+- Web scraping uses Selenium with headless Chromium; falls back to estimated values based on rarity if scraping fails